aws/chalice/docs/source/samples/media-query/index.rst

 return all the media files that have been analyzed so far.
 Request ``/{name}``, where ``{name}`` is the name of the media file that was uploaded to S3 will return the detected labels for that single resource.
-This is equivalend to a "Get" API call.
+This is equivalent to a "Get" API call.

 .. note::
   This sample application returns all analyzed media files in its